CELtd/mechafil-server/README.md

 - On first startup, the server fetches and caches historical data under `mechafil-server/data/` (this may take a few minutes).
 - `current_date` is set to “yesterday.”
 Historical arrays are harmonized to a consistent length to avoid broadcasting issues.
-- Plots always start at 2020‑10‑15; forecast‑only series (e.g., scheduled expirations) are aligned to `current_date`.

 ## Run